bluedevil2k/Jiffy/README.md

 There are 2 styles you can use to route to your controllers, Action-style or REST-style.
 You can either use the PHP style controller/action to trigger the funcion controller.action() or you can use the RESTful services like in Ruby on Rails.
 Either way will work, it's up to you which one you prefer.

+The other option is to write your controller methods so they run synchronously or asynchronously.
+If your controller code is quick, just use the standard synchronous style methods.
+If you're doing something time consuming and don't want to lock up the HTTP thread while it's performing, you can use the asynchronous style methods.
+See the examples below.

 Action-Style
 ------
 You can define actions in your controller quickly using this style.
 This always takes the form of "controller/action.serv", where the ".serv" suffix signifies how you want the domain